 Closed-head injury is most often the result of a collision between players or from not heading the ball properly.

-General Prevention Tips
+General Safety Tips

-Other things to consider:
+Other things to think about:

 American College of Sports Medicine